From 22 November 2023 an exemption will apply to the following Continuing Professional Development (CPD) requirements for Comparability Assessments:

 - At least four weeks’ FTE general practice in the 12 calendar months prior to the date of the application for Comparability Assessment being accepted, as assessed under the Practice Experience Program – Specialist Stream Assessment of Recency Policy.

-- To be assessed as substantially comparable, both the 12 month and four week experience requirements must have been undertaken in a practice assessed as at least 85% comparable to comprehensive Australian general practice.
+- For the RACGP to assess an applicant as substantially comparable, the applicant must have undertaken both the 12 month and four week experience requirements in a practice assessed as at least 85% comparable to comprehensive Australian general practice.

-- To be assessed as partially comparable, both the 12 month and four week experience requirements must have been undertaken in a practice assessed as at least 75% comparable to comprehensive Australian general practice.
+- For the RACGP to assess and applicant as partially comparable, the applicant must have undertaken both the 12 month and four week experience requirements in a practice assessed as at least 75% comparable to comprehensive Australian general practice.

 The requirements outlined in 1a and b above refer to clinical recency, not continuity of employment.
 Applicants who have taken leave for any reason during the 48 calendar months must still meet these requirements.

-Assessments of recency will be made in line with the Practice Experience Program – Assessment of Recency Policy.
+Assessments of recency will be made in line with the Practice Experience Program – Specialist Stream Assessment of Recency Policy.

 - Continuity of Practice

-All applicants must explain gaps in clinical practice of greater than three calendar months.
+All applicants must explain gaps in clinical practice of greater than three calendar months in their comparability assessment.